fx-biocoder/design-patterns/07 - Bridge/README.md

 ### Client Code:
 - Shows how to use different combinations of devices and remotes
 - Demonstrates the flexibility of switching implementations
-- Illustrates how abstraction and implementation can vary independently

 ## License